priyarajesh7696/capstone-backend-quick-shope/README.md

 login:
 <p>
 user login details:
-        The sample userID - priya12@gmail.com , password is rameshpriya</p>
+        The sample userID - priya12@gmail.com , password is priyaramesh</p>
  Admin login details :

-        the sample userId - rithvik@gmail.com ,password is rameshpriya
+        the sample userId - rithvik@gmail.com ,password is priyaramesh
 signup: You create a new user
 forgot-password: if you forget your password ,you can change your password user -dashboard: